Frequently Asked Questions (FAQ)

 A1.
 Lincoln University currently uses the Collegiate Assessment of Academic Proficiency (CAAP) Critical Thinking Test as the General Education Test (GET).
 The CAAP test is a nationally normed, standardized examination designed to measure students' acquired abilities, academic skills and achievement in the general education area.
 The CAAP test is a 32-item multiple-choice examination that requires approximately one hour for completion.
 To learn more about the CAAP Critical Thinking Test and view sample questions visit ACT's website.

 Q2.
 Do I have to take the General Education Test (GET)?

 A2.
 Yes.
-Each student pursuing their first Bachelor’s degree is required to take the General Education Test (GET) after the successful completion of 75 or more credit hours (including transfer credit).
-The only exceptions are for students who have already received a baccalaureate degree, who are pursuing an associate’s degree or who are pursuing a Bachelor’s of Nursing Science degree.
+Each student pursuing their first Bachelor's degree is required to take the General Education Test (GET) after the successful completion of 75 or more credit hours (including transfer credit).
+The only exceptions are for students who have already received a baccalaureate degree or who are pursuing an associate's degree.

 Q3.
 I transferred to LU from another institution.
 Do I still have to take the General Education Test (GET)?